egor11223/HAHCoin/doc/zmq.md

 # Block and Transaction Broadcasting With ZeroMQ

-[ZeroMQ](http://zeromq.org/) is a lightweight wrapper around TCP connections, inter-process communication, and shared-memory, providing various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.
+[ZeroMQ](http://zeromq.org/) is a lightweight wrapper around TCP connections, inter-process comhahication, and shared-memory, providing various message-oriented semantics such as publish/subscribe, request/reply, and push/pull.

-The Mun Core daemon can be configured to act as a trusted "border router", implementing the mun wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for
+The Hah Core daemon can be configured to act as a trusted "border router", implementing the hah wire protocol and relay, making consensus decisions, maintaining the local blockchain database, broadcasting locally generated transactions into the network, and providing a queryable RPC interface to interact on a polled basis for